johannieto/test/doc.rst

  =========  ========  ======================================================================================================
  Name       Required  Description
  =========  ========  ======================================================================================================
- customer   Yes       The customer's id or the customer's email.
+ customer   yes       The customer's id or the customer's email.
  =========  ========  ======================================================================================================

 **Response Sample**